-QITE is another recently--proposed NISQ algorithm, in which ground states are prepared by using a quantum computer to simulate the process of imaginary--time evolution~\cite{motta2020determining, mcardle2019variational}.
-In QITE, the evolution of a state in imaginary time is split into many steps via the Trotter-Suzuki decomposition, with each non-unitary time--step being approximated through unitary evolution.
-Besides ground state energy, QITE has also been used to calculate complex observables such as correlation functions~\cite{sun2021quantum}.
-But unfortunately, QITE is even less robust against noise than VQE, since errors which accumulate in earlier steps severely affect the accuracy of a later ones.
-For this reason, QITE can only reliably be executed for very small numbers of Trotter steps.
+In the QITE algorithm, ground states are prepared by using a quantum computer to simulate the process of imaginary--time evolution~\cite{motta2020determining, mcardle2019variational}.
+The evolution of a state in imaginary time is split into many steps via the Trotter-Suzuki decomposition, with each non-unitary time--step being approximated by a unitary evolution.
+Besides the ground state energy, QITE has also been used to calculate complex observables such as correlation functions~\cite{sun2021quantum}.
+Unfortunately, QITE is even less robust against noise than VQE, since errors that accumulate in earlier steps severely affect the accuracy of later ones.
+For this reason, one can only reliably execute QITE for very small numbers of Trotter steps.
 In addition, the number of measurements required to perform QITE does not scale favorably with system size.

 One question that naturally arises is whether we can infer $E_{\mathrm{gs}}$ from shorter evolution times in QA, or lower circuit depth for VQE/QITE?
 We take a clue from a general picture of the state probabilities on an energy-level diagram as the quantum resources increase.
 This is shown in Fig.~\ref{fig:schematic}.
-With the increase of resources, the state obtained in the calculation has a larger overlap with the ground state, and smaller overlaps with the excited states.
-Accordingly, the energy converges to $E_{\mathrm{gs}}$, and the variance converges to 0.
+With the increase of resources, the state obtained in the calculation has a larger overlap with the ground state and smaller overlaps with the excited states.
+Accordingly, the energy converges to $E_{\mathrm{gs}}$, and the variance of the energy converges to 0.
 This pattern suggests two possible extrapolations to the limit of infinite resources when the probabilities condense entirely to the ground state.
 In the case of QA, we can estimate the ground state energy in the limit of infinitely-slow annealing, by carrying out estimates for different annealing times, and then extrapolating results to the limit of infinite time.
-We will call this the ``(infinite-)time method".
+We will call this the \textit{(infinite-)time method}.
 Alternatively, for quantum optimization algorithms, we can measure both energy and variance over repeated trials, and then extrapolate results for energy as a function of variance, to obtain an estimate of the ground-state energy in the limit of zero variance.
-We will refer to this as the ``(zero-)variance method".
+We will refer to this as the \textit{(zero-)variance method}.